Pfizer/BioNTech Covid Vaccine – Questions and Answers

 |2||All those 80 years of age and over|

 |3||All those 70 years of age and over and front-line health and social care workers|

 |4||Clinically extremely vulnerable individuals|

 |5||All those 65 years of age and over|

 |6||All individuals aged 16 years to 64 years with underlying health conditions which put them at higher risk of serious disease and mortality|

 |7||All those 50 – 65 years of age|

 |8||All those 12 – 50 years of age, resident in Gibraltar|

 |9||All those who are cross frontier workers who are entitled to free healthcare in Gibraltar|

-People will be vaccinated twice – around 21 days apart – and full immunity starts seven days after the second dose.
+People will be vaccinated twice and full immunity is considered seven days after the second dose.